-- OUR PROJECTS
+- OUR NETWORK OF EXPERTS

-- BECOME A GCI ACCREDITED EXPERT
+- BECOME A ACCREDITED EXPERT

 Scope 3 corresponds to all other indirect emissions taking place upstream or downstream in the company’s value chain.

 Even if they are not directly generated by the organisation, it is easy to understand that they are no less necessary for its activity.

 They are often poorly optimised and therefore offer a reduction potential that is often easy to obtain, hence the importance of analysing and measuring them precisely.
 Their measurement is not always easy, the priority apparently being to focus on the major emissions headings, which are the large Tier 1 suppliers, and those associated with upstream and downstream transport.

 It should also be noted that Scope 3 is a very significant heading, generally much higher than Scopes 1 and 2.

 Generally speaking, the most significant Scope 3 headings for manufacturing companies are the following:

 GCI offers a set of calculators which will enable a company to carry out its own calculations and reports that can be compared with third party data for each Scopes.

 GCI’s digital platform offers everyone, from small businesses to large corporations, a set of tips and tools to reduce their carbon footprint.